Updated 28.02.2025

 Can data be combined to other information?

 If you wish to combine data later on to data you have received via Findata, send an amendment application for the data to be combined.
-For more information please see the Amendment permits page.
+For more information, see the Amendment permits page.

-If you are applying to have data accessed with an individual’s consent to be combined with data that Findata has issued a permit for, the research subject’s notification and consent models must be attached to the application.
+If you wish to combine data accessed with an individual’s consent with data that Findata has issued a permit for, the research subject’s notification and consent models must be attached to the application.

-If the data have been accessed with the permission of other actors, list the following information in the application:
+If the data were accessed with another organisation’s permit, provide the following details in your application:

-• Permit record number, issuer, date of decision.
+• Permit record number, issuing authority, and decision date

-• A brief description of the information content of other data.
+• A brief description of the additional data

 Where can the data be analysed?

-The aggregated statistical data accessed via a data request is sent to the customer, and it can be analysed freely in accordance with a data utilisation plan.
+Aggregated statistical data obtained via a data request can be analysed freely in line with the data utilisation plan.

-Data on individuals that require a data permit can only be analysed in a secure environment.
+Individual-level data requiring a data permit must be analysed in a secure environment.

-If an individual controller within the scope of the Act on Secondary Use has made a decision on a data permit concerning data included in their own registers, they must disclose the data to a secure environment referred to in the Act on Secondary Use as well.
+If a data controller within the scope of the Secondary Use Act grants a data permit for data from their own registers, they must also disclose the data to a secure environment that complies with the Act on Secondary Use.

-National Supervisory Authority for Welfare and Health Valvira Valvira maintains a public register of the compliant operating environments notified to it.
-Read more on Valvira’s website: Database of secondary-use environments (valvira.fi).
+The National Supervisory Authority for Welfare and Health (Valvira) maintains a public register of compliant secure environments.
+See Database of secondary-use environments (valvira.fi) for more information, including registration details and fees.

 Where do I send an application for a permit?

-• Under the law, statistical, aggregated data subject to a data request can only be accessed via Findata.
+Statistical aggregated data accessed via a data request can only be obtained through Findata.

-1. data from several public social and health sector controllers
+• Data from multiple public social and health sector controllers

-3. register data from one or numerous private social welfare and health care service organisers, or
+• Register data from one or multiple private social welfare and healthcare service providers

-4. customer data saved in the Kanta Services.
+• Customer data stored in the Kanta Services

 Transferred right to issue permits

-At the moment, the following controllers have transferred the right to issue permits to Findata:
+Currently, the following controllers have transferred their permit authority to Findata:

-• Finnish Institute for Health and Welfare (THL), excluding its internal permit administration as well as the permit administration for the disclosure of samples and information transferred to the THL Biobank.
+• Finnish Institute for Health and Welfare (THL) (excluding internal permit administration and THL Biobank permits)

-• Regional State Administrative Agencies of Southern Finland, Eastern Finland, Lapland, Southwestern Finland, Western and Inland Finland and Northern Finland
+• Regional State Administrative Agencies (Southern Finland, Eastern Finland, Lapland, Southwestern Finland, Western and Inland Finland, and Northern Finland)

 • National Supervisory Authority for Welfare and Health (Valvira)

-Of the public data controllers, Digital and Population Data Services Agency (DVV), the Finnish Centre for Pensions (ETK) and Statistics Finland can not transfer their authority to issue permits to Findata.
+Some public controllers, such as the Digital and Population Data Services Agency (DVV), the Finnish Centre for Pensions (ETK), and Statistics Finland, cannot transfer their permit authority to Findata.

 See also